lemuelkumarga/titanic/README.md

 <img src="/home/lemuel/Documents/github/Portfolios/titanic/README_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-From the above chart, it seems that having a more distinguished status such as <span class="hl color-2-text">Master</span> and
+The chart above confirms our suspicion, as those with more distinguished status, such as <span class="hl color-2-text">Master</span> and
-<span class="hl color-2-text">Rare Title</span> can increase your
+<span class="hl color-2-text">Rare Title</span>, are more likely to
-survivalhood.
-Hence, this feature should be included in the model.
+survive.

 #### Family Size

-Interaction term with SibSp and
-ParentSize
+The <span class="hl">FamSize</span> of an individual is the amount of family members on board (including the passenger).
+It is an
+<a data-toggle="popover" title="Interaction Term" data-content="A feature that is a derivation from other features.">interaction
+term</a> from <span class="hl">SibSp</span> and
+<span class="hl">Parch</span>, and defined as
+\(FamSize = 1 + SibSp + Parch\).
+Assuming that everyone in the family
+has to stay together, we should expect those with larger family sizes to have higher likelihoods of dying.

 ``` r
 feature_famsize <- function(Sibsp, Parch) { pmap(list(x=Sibsp, y=Parch), ..(x,y) %:=%  { x + y + 1 }) %>% as.integer }